BDC Hamburger Icon

 How to develop good team habits

-Don’t panic if your team lacks any of the five habits highlighted above.
+Don’t panic if your team lacks any of the high-performing habits highlighted above.
 The good thing about habits is they can be learned!
-Here are a few strategies you can use to develop good habits within your team.
+Here are a few strategies to develop good habits within your team.

 1. Train managers to have good habits.

 Habits in the workplace often start from the top.
-A successful business has successful people management in place, and it’s important your leaders demonstrate the types of habits you want to reinforce.
+A successful business has successful people management in place and your leaders must demonstrate the types of habits you want to reinforce.
 This shows employees what is and isn’t acceptable in the workplace.
 For example, if you want your team to engage in open communication, your managers must actively give and ask for employee feedback.
 This shows your team that questions, concerns, advice and other feedback are welcome and expected.

 2. Use team-building activities.

-If your team is lacking in any of the five habits, participating in team-building activities can be an effective way to develop them.
-Simply select an activity that focuses on the mindset or skill you’d like to cultivate, and then give your team the opportunity to experience it through experiential learning.
+If your team lacks any of the five habits, participating in team-building activities can be an effective way to develop them.
+Simply select an activity that focuses on the mindset or skill you’d like to cultivate and then allow your team to experience it through experiential learning.

 3. Reinforce good habits.

-Building strong habits in a team takes time and requires concerted effort on a daily basis.
+Building strong habits in a team takes time and requires a concerted effort on a daily basis.
 So even after your team has gone through some team-building activities to bring out the desired qualities, it’s important to reinforce them in the workplace.
-Little things such as putting team goals up on a wall to remind everyone of what they’re working toward or organizing regular after-work get-togethers to bond with colleagues can go a long way toward building these five habits for strong teamwork.
+Little things, such as putting team goals up on a wall to remind everyone of what they’re working toward or organizing regular after-work get-togethers to bond with colleagues, can go a long way toward building these five habits for strong teamwork.

 author image